-- A. The Managing Entity shall not subcontract for Behavioral Health Services with any person or entity which: - 1.
-Is barred, suspended, or otherwise prohibited from doing business with any government entity, or has been barred, suspended, or otherwise prohibited from doing business with any government entity in accordance with s.
-287.133, F.S.; - 2.
-Is under investigation or indictment for criminal conduct, or has been convicted of any crime which would adversely reflect on its ability to provide services, or which adversely reflects its ability to properly handle public funds; - 3.
-Has had a contract terminated by the Department for failure to satisfactorily perform or for cause; - 4.
+- Is barred, suspended, or otherwise prohibited from doing business with any government entity, or has been barred, suspended, or otherwise prohibited from doing business with any government entity in accordance with s.
+287.133, F.S.; - Is under investigation or indictment for criminal conduct, or has been convicted of any crime which would adversely reflect on its ability to provide services, or which adversely reflects its ability to properly handle public funds; - Has had a contract terminated by the Department for failure to satisfactorily perform or for cause; - 4.
 Has failed to implement a corrective action plan approved by the Department or any other governmental entity, after having received due notice; or - 5.
 Is ineligible for contracting pursuant to the standards in s.
 215.473(2), F.S. - B. Regardless of the amount of the subcontract, the Managing Entity shall immediately terminate the subcontract for cause, if at any time during the lifetime of the subcontract, the Provider is: - 1.
 Found to have submitted a false certification under s.
 287.135, F.S., or - 2.
-Is placed on the Scrutinized Companies with Activities in Sudan List or - 3.
-Is placed on the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or - 4.
-Is placed on the Scrutinized Companies that Boycott Israel List or is engaged in a boycott of Israel.
+Is placed on the Scrutinized Companies with Activities in Sudan List or

+Service Agreement 3.
+Is placed on the Scrutinized Companies with Activitias ninuthe or an experiment.